JuliaData/DataFrames.jl/docs/src/lib/types.md

 Similarly, the `eachcol` function returns a value of the `DataFrameColumns` type, which serves as an iterator over columns of an `AbstractDataFrame`.
-The return value can have two concrete types:

-* If the `eachcol` function is called with the `names` argument set to `true` then it returns a value of the `DataFrameColumns{<:AbstractDataFrame, Pair{Symbol, AbstractVector}}` type, which is an iterator returning a pair containing the column name and the column vector.
-* If the `eachcol` function is called with `names` argument set to `false` (the default) then it returns a value of the `DataFrameColumns{<:AbstractDataFrame, AbstractVector}` type, which is an iterator returning the column vector only.

 The `DataFrameRows` and `DataFrameColumns` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
 Note that they are not exported and should not be constructed directly,